albert-carreras/habby-web/docs/user-flows/daily-checkin.md

 ### 1. Opening the App

-- User launches Habby app
+- User launches habby app
 - App loads the main timeline view
 - Today's date is highlighted or marked as current